RWU-R2M/r2m_rover_dashboard/docs/developer/backend/api.md

 3. If accepting input, be prepared to receive it either via stdin or environment variables
 4. Keep scripts focused on a single task for better maintainability
 5. Include appropriate validation for input parameters
-6. Return meaningful error messages that can be relayed to clients
+6. Return meaningful error messages that can be relayed to the frontend client

 ---